Posted online in September. “Goals for the next 7 weeks.

 … In my beginning muskies were not something I ever felt tangible.
 Not living anywhere near them, this fish in mind was not worth the travel.
 Having to work so friggin’ hard for just a single catch, in some regard any hype over skis was almost detestable.
 I had pike in my life back then too, lots of ‘em, and was ever increasing those numbers, sizes and experiences across several northern Ontario ranges.
 They were actually a more endearing quarry that come each and every season would help kick this ass into the outdoors.

-The freighter canoe gliding over the shallow Moose, North French, Cheepas and Attawapiskat, such wild and remote waterways traditionally home to the Mushkego Cree, once venturing upon them I would often be free of everything except fishing and any other outdoor tasks which felt very much a joy.
+The freighter canoe gliding over the shallow Moose, North French, Cheepas and Attawapiskat, such wild and remote waterways traditionally home to the Mushkego Cree, once venturing upon them I would often be free of everything except fishing and all other outdoor tasks very much enjoyed.
 That’s what it was all about!
 Big world, full of splendor and challenge… Those earlier days living, energized, honing skills for river travel, studying the water, seeking out fish and always being hopeful, all truly a love in this life.
 Escaping alone, with Bren or the very odd time a friend was always good for the soul.
 There became a growing need with this, to capture those moments through pictures and words.
-Such good and personal times I’d never want to forget.
-Eventually, once coming to believe that others (especially online) were appreciating these far away fishing adventures too, it became even more compelling to document and share my northern stories.
-From my isolated island home the words and pictures reached out and made connections, and any connections simply created a happiness and more motivation to fish.
-Fish, record, share, repeat… the pursuit and practice kind of molded into a lifetime of doing it… The northern years fishing pike, walleye and brook trout across northeastern Ontario shaped an angler from then until now.
+Such pleasures and personal times I’d never want to forget.
+Eventually, once coming to believe that others (especially online) were appreciating these far away fishing adventures too, it was made even more compelling to document and share the northern stories.
+From an isolated island home my words and pictures reached out and made connections, and any connections simply created a happiness and more motivation to fish.
+Fish, record, share, repeat… the pursuit and practice kind of molded into a lifetime of doing it… The earlier years fishing pike, walleye and brook trout across northeastern Ontario shaped an angler from then until now.

 .